 While 69% of men reported feeling comfortable biking in a buffered bicycle lane, only 48% of women feel comfortable riding in a buffered bike lane.
-Even though buffered bikes lanes are often an allowable standard, women are more likely to feel unsafe riding in these types of facilities compared to men.
-There was a distinction in comfort in riding in a bicycle facility physically separated from vehicles (74% of women compared to 86% of men).
+Women reported a significant difference in comfort levels as compared to men for facilities with less vehicle separation.
 By ensuring bicycle facilities support safe and comfortable biking for all genders, District One can foster a more equitable biking environment.